Distribution-Free Model for Community Detection: Abstract

 \section{Abstract}

-Community detection for un-weighted networks has been widely studied in network analysis, but the case of weighted networks remains a challenge.
-In this paper, a Distribution-Free Models (DFM) is proposed for networks in which nodes are partitioned into different communities.
-DFM is a general, interpretable and identifiable model for both un-weighted networks and weighted networks.
-The proposed model does not require prior knowledge on a specific distribution for elements of adjacency matrix but only the expected value.
-The distribution-free property of DFM even allows adjacency matrix to have negative elements.
-We develop an efficient spectral algorithm to fit DFM.
-By introducing a noise matrix, we build a theoretic framework on perturbation analysis to show that the proposed algorithm stably yields consistent community detection under DFM.
-Numerical experiments on both synthetic networks and two social networks from literature are used to illustrate the algorithm.
+Community detection for unweighted networks has been widely studied in network analysis, but the case of weighted networks remains a challenge.
+This paper proposes a general Distribution-Free Model (DFM) for weighted networks in which nodes are partitioned into different communities.
+DFM can be seen as a generalization of the famous stochastic blockmodels from unweighted networks to weighted networks.
+DFM does not require prior knowledge of a specific distribution for elements of the adjacency matrix but only the expected value.
+In particular, signed networks with latent community structures can be modeled by DFM.
+We build a theoretical guarantee to show that a simple spectral clustering algorithm stably yields consistent community detection under DFM.
+We also propose a four-step data generation process to generate adjacency matrices with missing edges by combining DFM, noise matrix, and a model for unweighted networks.
+Using experiments with simulated and real datasets, we show that some benchmark algorithms can successfully recover community membership for weighted networks generated by the proposed data generation process.